-LIMP WRISTING – A floppy, limp wrist while shooting.
+LIMP WRISTING – Having a floppy, limp wrist while shooting.

 LOADED – A firearm is loaded when a cartridge is in its firing chamber.
-However, for safety reasons all firearms are always treated as loaded at all times.
-See The 4 Rules.
+However, for safety reasons, all firearms are treated as loaded at all times.
+See The Firearm Safety Rules.

-LONG GUN – A firearm with an extended barrel, designed to be fired while in contact with the shoulder of the shooter and include rifles and shotguns.
+LONG GUN – A firearm with an extended barrel, designed to be fired while in contact with the shoulder of the shooter.
+Long guns include rifles and shotguns.

 LONG TRIGGER – A trigger with an exceptional length of pull.